Scroll To See More Images

 *Lesbian, gay, and hetero-friendly

 When it comes to toys and vibrators, it sometimes seems like vaginas get to have all the fun.
-But thanks to toys like the Hot Octopuss Pulse III ($119 at Hot Octopuss), penises can get in on the sex toy action, too.
+But thanks to toys like the Hot Octopuss Pulse III, penises can get in on the sex toy action, too.
 The interestingly named Hot Octopuss Pulse III is a “guybrator” (the company’s word, not mine) that kind of just looks like an egg.
 The Pulse III vibrates on both the inside and outside, making for a seriously well-rounded experience.

 It was like being in high school all over again, except with no clothes on.